Health Hazard Evaluation Program

-The Health Hazard Evaluation (HHE) program is a workplace health program administered by the National Institute for Occupational Safety and Health (NIOSH).
-NIOSH developed the HHE program to comply with a mandate in the Occupational Safety and Health Act of 1970 to investigate workplace health hazards reported by employers and employees.
-According to Section 20(a)(6) of the Act, the Secretary of Health and Human Services is authorized "following a written request by any employer or authorized representative of employees, to determine whether any substance normally found in the place of employment has potentially toxic effects in such concentrations as used or found."

-Employees, employers, and labor unions can request assistance from the HHE program at no cost to them.
+The Health Hazard Evaluation (HHE) program is a workplace health program administered by the National Institute for Occupational Safety and Health (NIOSH) by which employees, employers, and labor unions can request assistance from the HHE program at no cost to them.

 The HHE program responds to requests through a variety of methods, including telephone consultations and field investigations.
 NIOSH provides a report detailing the hazards found and providing recommendations to address hazards and improve workplace health and safety.
 NIOSH is not an enforcement agency for workplace standards, so recommended changes do not have to be made.
 However, NIOSH experience has shown that many employers address problems identified in their reports to improve the health and safety of their workforce.
 The report is given to the requestor, the employer, employee representatives, OSHA, and other appropriate agencies; most reports are posted on the NIOSH website.
 Reports released after November 2010 do not have the company name listed in the final report.

+NIOSH developed the HHE program to comply with a mandate in the Occupational Safety and Health Act of 1970 to investigate workplace health hazards reported by employers and employees.
+According to Section 20(a)(6) of the Act, the Secretary of Health and Human Services is authorized "following a written request by any employer or authorized representative of employees, to determine whether any substance normally found in the place of employment has potentially toxic effects in such concentrations as used or found."

 Requests

 NIOSH recommends requesting an HHE if employees are sick and the cause is unknown or the number of illnesses or injuries is higher than expected in a group of employees.
 Requests should also be made when employees are exposed to a new hazard or a hazard unregulated by OSHA or when employees are experiencing ill health when their exposure to an agent is below the occupational exposure limits.
 If multiple hazardous agents or conditions are present in the workplace, an HHE request can be beneficial.
-Common hazards evaluated include chemicals, particulates, noise, radiation, biological agents, ergonomics, heat stress, and occupational stress.
+Common hazards evaluated include mold, chemicals, particulates, noise, radiation, biological agents, ergonomics, heat stress, and occupational stress.

 An HHE can be requested by current employee(s) of the workplace, a management official on behalf of the employer, or a labor union representing employees at the workplace.
 For workplaces with more than three employees, an employee request must be supported by the signatures of three employees.
 If the workplace has three or fewer employees, only one employee signature is required.

 The Occupational Safety and Health Act gives NIOSH the authority to conduct HHEs in the private sector and federal workplaces.
 When the workplace is part of a state or local government, NIOSH authority is more limited and the employer's cooperation may be necessary before NIOSH can do an evaluation.